misterpotts/fabricate/docs/crafting-systems.md

 If you do, be sure not to modify the crafting system ID.
 This has to match the ID of the crafting system you want to overwrite.

-To overwrite a crafting system,
-Select the crafting system you want to export in the crafting system manager.
+To overwrite a crafting system, select the crafting system you want to export in the crafting system manager.
 This will display a menu containing the "Import" option.
 Click that, and Fabricate will open a dialogue that prompts you to select a file to upload.
 Once you have done so, click the "Import" button on the dialogue to complete the process.